top of page

 National Curriculum Links

-• Identify how animals and plants are adapted to suit their environment in different ways and that adaptation may lead to evolution.
+• Y6 - identify how animals and plants are adapted to suit their environment in different ways and that adaptation may lead to evolution.

 Learning Objective

-• I can describe animal adaptations and discuss the connection between habitats, animal behaviour and animal appearance.
+• To describe animal adaptations and discuss the connection between habitats, animal behaviour and animal appearance.

 Learning Outcome